pypa/distlib/docs/reference.rst

       Whether the distribution was installed by user request (if not, it may have been installed as a dependency of some other distribution).

+   .. attribute:: registry

+      The distribution's registry, as described in :ref:`dist-registry`.
+This is a cached property.

    Methods:

    .. method:: list_installed_files(local=False)